Olympus PEN-F vs Panasonic G5

 It is notable that the PEN-F offers wifi support, while the G5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the PEN-F and the G5 have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the G5 have been discontinued, but can regularly be found used on ebay.
 The G5 was replaced by the Panasonic G6, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the PEN-F and G5 can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic G5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus PEN-F and the Panasonic G5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.